Accessibility Guide to St. Pete-Clearwater Attractions

 • Bathrooms: Bathrooms at the end of the pier have an open entrance door and an ADA-compliant stall.
 Gender-neutral, ADA-compliant bathrooms are in the middle of the pier.

 • Other facility details: Benches are located throughout the pier.
-The only area that had difficult accessibility was the building where the gift shop and elevators are located.
-The door to get into that building is very heavy, so that meant that accessing the elevator could be difficult for some.
-The gift shop itself is roomy and accessible.
+The gift shop is roomy and accessible.
 The pier has quite a few restaurants and bars, and all looked like they were accessible and had accessible seating.
+ADA access buttons cannot be installed due to the potential for occasional high wind conditions, but doors to the gift shop and elevators are adjusted for easy opening.

 Family walks along paved path through greenery

-At historic Sunken Gardens, paved paths lead through verdant gardens and to the flamingos and other tropical birds.
+At historic Sunken Gardens, winding paths lead through verdant gardens.

 Sunken Gardens